Climb. Breathe. Pause. Repeat.

 “Perhaps it was the clarity of mountain air I breathed that now exposed an overwhelming truth to me.
 What I had been told I wanted, I did not want.
 What I wanted in its place, I did not know.”—Limitless Sky, David Charles Manners.

-From the moment I took my first step uphill from the guesthouse in Natin (about 70 km from Uttarkashi) towards our first camp site in Ghui on Day 1; I sensed that a major part of my identity was gradually peeling off me.
-My energetic and curious six-year-old who needed me constantly for every little thing back in Mumbai, was running on ahead of me.
+From the moment I took my first step uphill from the guest house in Natin (about 70 km from Uttarkashi) towards our first campsite in Ghui on Day 1; I sensed that a major part of my identity was gradually peeling off me.
+My energetic and curious six-year-old who needed me constantly for every little thing back in Mumbai was running ahead of me.
 He seemed to have come to his own in the mountains.
-Unfettered, he ran on ahead.
+Unfettered, he ran ahead.
 It was sheer joy to see him so thoroughly happy and excited.
-He skipped and hopped the first day of the trek and then slowed down over the next three days as his body became tired.
-But never, ever, did he give up, and never ever, did he complain or whine.
+He skipped and hopped on the first day of the trek and then slowed down over the next three days as his body became tired.
+But never, ever, did he give up, and never, did he complain or whine.
 Trudging along and catching up with the team, I would sometimes find him resting on a rock or a fallen tree.
 “I was waiting for you, Mamma”, he would say.
 My heart would swell up with pride for my gallant knight.

-The one word that most appropriately describes the Himalaya is ‘indescribable’.
+The one word that most appropriately describes the Himalayas is ‘indescribable’.
 These mighty mountains leave an indelible imprint on the soul of every traveller.
-Each traveller takes away something that I believe, has something to do with their soul.
-I, for one, am a complete orophile – a lover of mountains but more specifically, I am a lover of the Himalaya.
+Each traveller takes away something that I believe has something to do with their soul.
+I, for one, am a complete orophile – a lover of mountains but more specifically, I am a lover of the Himalayas.
 I am thoroughly and completely besotted with them.
-I love everything about them.
-Much like love, I cannot begin to describe my experience in the Himalaya.
+I loved everything about Dayara Bugyal trek and the Himalayas.
+Much like love, I cannot begin to describe my experience in the Himalayas.
 I can only urge you to feel it.
 And while you are doing that, do not forget to pause and breathe.

 Subhadra Roy Patil